edaaydinea/edaaydinea/README.md

 **edaaydinea/edaaydinea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 - 🎓 I'm currently **Micro Master student in Artificial Intelligence** at Columbia University.
 (Remotely)
-- 💻 I'm currently working as Deep Learning Volunteer Researcher at Arterys (Remotely)
+- 💻 I'm currently working as COVID-19 Medical Image AI Model Research and Development Engineer at Arterys (Remotely)
 - 🔭 I’m currently working on development of machine learning resarch, apply medical image processing techniques to build, maintain, and improve analytics COVID-19 datasets to gain actionable insights.
 - 🌱 I’m currently learning **Neuroscience, Neuroimaging, Genomics, Bioinformatics, Robotics, Animation and CGI Motion.** 😃
 - 💬 Get in touch eda.aicodingwoman@outlook.com